 Various copper-based medications also exist and can be easily bought.
 These medications are very effective in treating ich.
 The copper, however, needs to be applied at an appropriate amount.

 Parasitic infestations and skin problems are some other diseases this cichlid could attract.
-In order to avoid these diseases, a clean tank is absolutely necessary.
+To avoid these diseases, a clean tank is necessary.

 Hola!
 Myself William and I love aquarium fishes!
 I’m an Aquarium Keeper from the past 5+ years and here to let you know about your favorite fishes 😉 I hope you will enjoy my posts and share with like-minded fish keepers.